 Intent of religious education curriculum

-The Hertfordshire syllabus curriculum allows children to discover and gain an insight into religions within the world that we live.
+The DIscovery RE Curriculum allows children to discover and gain an insight into religions within the world that we live.
 We see the teaching of R.E. as vital for children to understand others beliefs and make connections between their own values.
 It is our role to ensure pupils are being inquisitive by asking questions about the world around them by allowing pupils to gain high quality experiences.

 At Roebuck Academy, we teach our children to follow the 3RS and their DREAMS.
 As a result we aim to deliver a curriculum that: